-In this article we explain in simple language what each camera setting is and the best recommended settings for aerial photography.
-The below camera knowledge is good to have for both aerial and land based photography.
-I have added in couple of knowledgeable aerial photography videos as well.
+In this article, we explain in simple language, what each camera setting is and the best recommended settings for aerial photography.
+The below camera knowledge is great to have, for both aerial and land based photography.
+Throughout this article, you will find some terrific aerial photography videos as well.

 Drone Aerial Photography Camera Settings

-This is perhaps the single most important camera setting for good aerial photography.
+This is perhaps the single most important camera setting for great aerial photography.

 The camera’s shutter controls the amount of time light is allowed to reach the CCD (in simple terms, the CCD is where the digital image pixels are created).
 Shutter speeds are shown as multiples of one second.
 The shutter speed setting is a very creative setting for controlling the movement in a picture.